Most Popular ETFs in Singapore For Portfolio Diversification

 SPDR Gold Shares ETF strives to provide investors with exposure to the commodity business.
 Listed on the Singapore stock exchange, the ETF is one of the highest traded.
 Instead of buying and selling gold directly, the fund allows investors to play with Trust and gold bullion assets.

 The ETF IS perfect for investors who have been in the stock exchange game for long and need to widen and differentiate their investments.

 MSCI Indonesia Index UCITS ETF

 MSCI Indonesia Index UCITS is an Exchange Traded Fund that tries to replicate the performance of the MSCI Daily Total Return Net Emerging Markets Indonesia USD index.
-Indonesia is one of the largest countries in South East that continues to attract to investors’ attention given its rising income and explosion of middle-class citizens.
+Indonesia is one of the largest countries in the South East that continues to attract investors’ attention given its rising income and explosion of middle-class citizens.